marekbubala/jfrunit/README.md

 ## Usage

-This project requires OpenJDK 15 or later at runtime.
+This fork of the project requires OpenJDK 11 or later at runtime.
+In order to support JDK 11 however, it will not leverage JFR streaming.
-Support for JDK 11 is on the roadmap, JfrUnit couldn't rely on JFR event stream in this case though, but would have to read JFR events from a recording persisted to disk.
-A PR contributing this change would be very welcomed.
+Please use original version from [moditect](https://github.com/moditect/jfrunit) if you want it optimized for JDK 15 and later.

 JfrUnit is not yet available from Maven Central yet;
 in the meantime you can obtain snapshot builds from [JitPack](https://jitpack.io).